tamerjb/web_project_4/README.md

 - [Link to the github pages link](https://tamerjb.github.io/web_project_4/)

 ## Plan on improving the project
-1.the site will be avaible online by putting it on online DB.
+* the site will be avaible online by putting it on online DB.
-2.add videos also not only photos .
+* add videos also not only photos .
-3.you can add comments to the photos .
+* you can add comments to the photos .
-4.save button- there will be save button that saves the file on your PC.
+* save button- there will be save button that saves the file on your PC.